 The command make check runs the test suite distributed with Jansson.
-Python is required to run the tests.
 This step is not strictly necessary, but it may find possible problems that Jansson has on your platform.
 If any problems are found, please report them.

 If you obtained the source from a Git repository (or any other source control system), there's no ./configure script as it's not kept in version control.
 To create the script, Autotools needs to be bootstrapped.
 There are many ways to do this, but the easiest one is to use autoreconf: